From ancient Greece to Silicon Valley, we look at the maps that changed our worldview

-First up in our list of maps that changed our world view is the Anaximander world map.
+First up on our list of maps that changed our worldview is the Anaximander world map.

 Anaximander was a Greek philosopher who lived in the 6th Century BC and was arguably the founder of cartography.
-His map is probably the first of the known world.
+His map was probably the first in the “known” world.